The Complete Checklist for Long-Distance Moving

 The same goes for school records.
 They should be handled with great care when you move.
 Transfer important documents and transcripts from your child's previous schools to the new institution.
 This is essential for a smooth and easy enrollment process.

 Be familiar with your bill of lading before you move.
 It is a legal contract between you and your moving company.
-This document contains important information like the contact details of the moving company, their services, agreed upon costs and insurance information.
+This document contains important information like the contact details of the moving company, their services, agreed-upon costs, and insurance information.
 Before signing the bill of lading, make sure you have read it and understood it.
 Also, keep a copy as a record.

 Utilities and Services

-Transferring utilities and services can be overlooked when you are planning a long distance move.
+Transferring utilities and services can be overlooked when you are planning a long-distance move.
 Follow these steps to ensure that you are properly set up in your new home.

-1. List your current utilities providers
+• List your current utility providers

 List your current service providers for: